 Junior (3rd) Year: Fall

-- Seriously consider medical school and what is entailed in a successful application.
+- Seriously consider medical school: Is it for you?
+What is entailed in a successful application.

 - Review course requirements and ensure that your transcript satisfies these minimums.
 Gain clinical, community and volunteer experience.